 Try these techniques in the recommended databases below - if the data is there, you'll probably find it.
 These are just a few suggested techniques that can be applied to any of the suggested databases.
 You may have to try other options as well, so be prepared to do some creative searching.

-Simmons is one of the more advanced marketing database available at Murphy Library.
+Catalyst is one of the more advanced marketing database available at Murphy Library.
 For more in depth information on how to use this database, see the tutorials and user guides in the box below.